Sales & Network

 - Software: if you’re using software for your business then you can claim for this.

 - Professional Organisations: if you’re a member if a professional organisation/ industry association then you can claim the cost of membership back.
-HMRC provide a full list here.
+HMRC provides a full list here.

 File self assessment early (payment still won’t be due until Jan)